 Live codes

 Please prioritise the sharing of live codes in SEAtS wherever possible, to improve attendance accuracy.
-To support this, the system will now default to show you the live code first.
-You will have to select ‘static’ from the drop down to get the static code.
-Live codes refresh every 30 seconds and reduce the chance of students sharing codes with those not attending.
+You will have to select 'live code' from the drop down, after you have clicked on the QR icon, to get the live code.

 Lunch and Learn sessions